 If you like to travel with a buddy, this is an excellent option.
 The single AC power outlet keeps your laptop charged as you laze around in the hostel ‘working’ or (more likely) bingeing Netflix because all travelers need a day off every now and again.
-The 4 USB ports, which max out at 2.4a to prevent overloading, charges your phone or tablet or other USB device at the same time.
-To make operation even easier for you and anyone else, there’s a Built-in Smart IC Chip which does the hard work identifying your optimum output and matching it for uninterrupted and safe charging.
+The 4 USB ports, which max out at 2.4a to prevent overloading, charge your phone or tablet or other USB devices at the same time.
+To make operation even easier for you and anyone else, there’s a built-in Smart IC Chip that does the hard work identifying your optimum output and matching it for uninterrupted and safe charging.

 4 USB sockets and one AC power outlet charges 5 devices at once

 Covers 150 countries including UK, Japan, Germany, and India